The Viberg for Withered Fig Mushroom Chamois Roughout Service Boot restocks on Friday, July 8th at Noon EST. Available in sizes 6.5 – 13 (ex-12.5).

 For other sizing questions or otherwise, please shoot us an email – we’re happy to help!
 As usual, for Withered Fig points we ask that you pick the boots up at release and send us an email to apply your WF points as a refund afterwards.

-The Viberg Mushroom Chamois Roughout Service Boot on Black Lactae Hevea Sole will retail for $750 and be available in sizes 6.5 – 13.
-Releasing Friday, May 21st at Noon EST on Withered Fig. Shop our Viberg collection here.
+The Viberg Mushroom Chamois Roughout Service Boot on Black Lactae Hevea Sole will restock on July 8, 2022 at Noon EST. The boots will retail for $780 and be available in sizes 6.5 – 13 (ex-12.5).
+Shop our Viberg collection here.